Raccooneer/Weather_AB_Testing/README.md

 VisualCrossing has a freemium model that allows 1000 free results per day (an 7-day forecast is about 25 results).
 The rate limit is probably not enough for professional purposes but satisfies for testing and this experimental design.

 Using the `services/timeline` API endpoint, the payload looks like this (data not displayed).
 The data comes in local time and includes the unix epoch as well:

+The approval to use the data from visualCrossing was requested by email under description of this project incl. the steps for anonymization described in the disclaimer above.
+The approval was obtained as answer to the requesting email.
+This enables this project.

 ```
 {